UOS-CGLab/preprocessor-cpp/Readme.md

 The code iterates through all the vertices of the mesh, find the extraordinary vertices(i.e., valence is not 4).

-For each extraordinary vertex, the code iterates through the halfedges around the vertex:
+For each extraordinary vertex, the code iterates through the half-edges starting from the vertex.
 ```cpp
 for (auto voh_it = mesh.voh_iter(*v_it); voh_it.is_valid(); ++voh_it)
 ```